Ballistic Helmet Upgrades Overview

 - Pads do not cause irritation or itchiness.

-- Hook and loop strips keep pads securely in place.
+- Hook and loop fastener strips grip and keep pads securely in place.

-- Upgrades require no modifications to the helmet shell.
+- Upgrade kit requires no modifications to the helmet shell.

 - Pads are easy to clean with mild soap and water.
 Air dry.